Error323/smartmeter/README.md

 ### Usage ###

-    usage: p1-reader.py [-h] [--input INPUT] [--output OUTPUT] [--verbose] [--kwh1 KWH1] [--kwh2 KWH2] [--gas GAS] [--port PORT]
+    usage: p1-reader.py [-h] [--input INPUT] [--output OUTPUT] [--kwh1 KWH1]

-    Smart meter logger
+                        [--kwh2 KWH2] [--gas GAS] [--port PORT]
+                        [--logfile LOGFILE] [--loglvl LOGLVL]

     optional arguments:
-      -h, --help       show this help message and exit --input INPUT    Read data from file, for testing --output OUTPUT  File to write output to --verbose        Print debug info to screen
-      --kwh1 KWH1      Price of a kWh at night tariff --kwh2 KWH2      Price of a kWh at day tariff --gas GAS        Price of a cubic meter of gas (m3) --port PORT      Serial port to read from
+      -h, --help         show this help message and exit --input INPUT      Read data from file, for testing --output OUTPUT    File to write output to --kwh1 KWH1        Price of a kWh at low tariff --kwh2 KWH2        Price of a kWh at high tariff --gas GAS          Price of a cubic meter of gas (m3) --port PORT        Serial port to read from --logfile LOGFILE  File to log output to --loglvl LOGLVL    Set the loglevel in {DEBUG, INFO, WARNING, ERROR, CRITICAL}

 ### Program Output ###
 The program writes averaged data from the device to file `/tmp/energy.dat`